JetBrains/kotlin/CONCURRENCY.md

 ## Workers

-  Instead of threads Kotlin/Native runtime offers concept of workers: concurrently executing control flow streams with an associated request queue.
-Workers are very similar to actors in the Actor Model.
-Worker can exchange Kotlin objects with other workers, so that at the moment each mutable object is owned by the single worker, but ownership could be transferred.
+  Instead of threads Kotlin/Native runtime offers the concept of workers: concurrently executed control flow streams with an associated request queue.
+Workers are very similar to the actors in the Actor Model.
+A worker can exchange Kotlin objects with another worker, so that at any moment each mutable object is owned by a single worker, but ownership can be transferred.
  See section [Object transfer and freezing](#transfer).

-  Once worker is started with `Worker.start` function call, it can be uniquely addressed with an integer worker id.
-Other workers, or non-worker concurrency primitives, such as OS threads, could send a message to the worker with `execute` call.
+  Once a worker is started with the `Worker.start` function call, it can be addressed with its own unique integer worker id.
+Other workers, or non-worker concurrency primitives, such as OS threads, can send a message to the worker with the `execute` call.
  ```kotlin
    val future = execute(TransferMode.SAFE, { SomeDataForWorker() }) {
        // data returned by the second function argument comes to the